Molang: Albums

+Singles

 EPs

 On April 1, 2020, the first "music album" called Molang was released on every streaming platform, including Spotify, iTunes, Deezer, Amazon, and more.
 As of late April 2020, this album has been streamed more than 40,000 times on Spotify and 20,000 times on iTunes.
 On November 18, 2020, the EP A Merry Molang Christmas was released.
 There had been speculation regarding the release of the second music album, though this had yet to be confirmed.
 On December 10, 2020, the official social media account of Molang uploaded the first post introducing A Merry Molang Christmas.
+On November 27, 2023.
+Molang posted a video of them making a K-pop song and teasing the title.
+The song got released on December 8, 2023, on all music platforms as the band M4P, a band with 5 members: Molang, the leader, Sweetie Pinco, Piu Piu, Shiny Pinco and Moody Pinco.